API Reference

 Notes

 Provides a differentiable interface to the CUDA-accelerated Siddon ray-tracing method with interpolation for fan beam backprojection.
-Implements the adjoint of the fan beam projection operator, distributing sinogram values back into the reconstruction volume along divergent ray paths.
-The forward pass computes reconstruction from sinogram data, and the backward pass computes gradients via forward projection.
+The forward pass runs the pure adjoint P^T of the fan forward projector (Siddon scatter with bilinear interpolation, no distance weighting), and the backward pass computes gradients via forward projection.
+The forward/backward pair is therefore a self-consistent autograd adjoint pair.
+Analytical FBP distance weighting lives in fan_weighted_backproject and is not applied here.

 Examples